+Dans at C:----

 Parent Signature: Date:

 Parent Signature: Date:

 Student Signature: Date:

-B. I understand that the Meridian Public Schools, on occasion, provides photographs and general information about student activities to the media for publication and that they also maintain a school website on the Internet.
-No sensitive data, addresses, etc. are provided, while photos and general accomplishments may be published.
+information about student activities to the med s, on occasion, provides photographs and genera dia for publication and that they also maintain a ca, addresses, etc. are provided, while photos and

-My signature below indicates that I give my permission for my son/daughter's picture and general information to be published by the school in the media and/or on the school's website.
+My signature below indicates that I give my perninformation to be published by the school in the nission for my son/daughter's picture and genera media and/or on the school's website.

-Parent Signature: \\\\\ Date: \\\\\
+Parent Signature: Date: